 4 to 7 cups sliced fruit

-1/2 to 1 cup sugar or brown sugar, optional
+1/2 to 1 cup granulated sugar or packed brown sugar (optional)

-1 to 2 teaspoons spice, like cinnamon, optional
+1 to 2 teaspoons ground spice, such as cinnamon (optional)

 For the cobbler topping: